melisandeteng/RSPrompter_explore/README.md

 For computing the metrics, in order to compute them in the same way as for the other baselines, please refer to ```computemetrics.py``` and ```computemetrics-dsm.py```.
 For these you will need to use the environment detailed in the folder for the Mask R-CNN and SAM out-of-the-box-based models.

+Some of the main additions/changes to the original fork are in:
+- `mmdet/rsprompter/models_dsm.py` for the implementation of the BalSAM model.
+- `mmdet/datasets/coco.py` with the `CocoDSMDataset` class for using image and DSM as inputs.
+- `mmdet/models/data_preprocessors/dsm_data_preprocessor.py` for data preprocessing.
+- `mmdet/datasets/coco_metric.py` for different evaluation metrics.

 # Below follows the original README from the RSPrompter repository